 With NQSOs, unlike with ISOs, nothing at year-end can change the tax impact of your exercise earlier in the year, regardless of whether your company's stock price has dropped (or risen) since you exercised.
 After you exercise and hold NQSO stock, the holding period begins, and it is simply stock with no special tax status.
 Evaluate it like any other investment (a similar analysis applies to restricted stock after it vests).
 When you sell the shares, the rules of capital gains tax apply.

-A lot of temporary tax breaks were enacted in 2021.
+A lot of temporary tax breaks were enacted way back in 2021 during the pandemic.
 Almost all of them expired in 2022.
-A useful one that remains is the Lifetime Learning Credit, which is worth 20% of the first $10,000 of qualified education expenses.
+A useful one that remains is the Lifetime Learning Credit, which is worth 20% of the first $10,000 in qualified education expenses.
 The value of the LLC is also a credit that is limited by your income.
-For 2023, you can claim up to the full credit if your Modified Adjusted Gross Income (MAGI) is $80,000 or less for single filers and $160,000 or less for joint filers.
-A phaseout of the benefit means that you won't be able to claim the LLC once your MAGI reaches $90,000 for single filers or $180,000 for joint filers.
+For 2025, you can claim up to the full credit if your Modified Adjusted Gross Income (MAGI) is $80,000 or less for single filers and $160,000 or less for joint filers.
+A phaseout of the benefit means that you won't be able to claim the LLC once your MAGI reaches $90,000 for single filers or $180,000 for joint filers

-For NQSO-holders who have already maxed out their Social Security tax by earning over $160,200 in 2023 ($168,600 in 2024), any additional exercises before the end of the year will occur without Social Security withholding, letting you keep an additional 6.2% of the spread.
+For NQSO-holders who have already maxed out their Social Security tax by earning over $176,100 in 2025, any additional exercises before the end of the year will occur without Social Security withholding, letting you keep an additional 6.2% of the spread.
 Remember that, as stated above, the Medicare tax is 2.35% for single taxpayers earning over $200,000 ($250,000 for married joint filers), and a Medicare surtax of 3.8% on investment income also applies to those same taxpayers.

 Planning Ideas